cga-harvard/KNN_analysis/README.md

 ## Introduction

-Initially the calculation of partisan weights was done in R. The application was scaled using parallel processing.
-It took about 10-12 mins to load the data and another 8 minutes to calculate the weights for every 2 billion dataset.
+Initially the calculation of partisan weights was done in R. The application was scaled using parallel processing with each process calculating chiunks of 2 billion.
+It took about 10-12 mins to load the data and another 8 minutes to calculate the weights for every chunk.

-The idea was to reduce this time using the GPU based processing power of OmniSci.
-To do this, we initially used the CUDF library to upload the data to GPU dataframes and process them on OmniSci server.
-However, loading the data to CUDF is a time consuming process so we decided to calculate the weight directly on GPU database on Omnisci busing Mapdql.
-The data uploads takes about 10-12 minutes which is same as R but the trade-off here is
+The idea was to reduce this time using the GPU based processing power of OmniSci in order to facilitate fast tuning of model paramters as wells as quick comaprison between various models.
+To do this, we initially used the CUDF library to upload the data to GPU dataframes using pymapd and then process them on OmniSci server.
+However, loading the data to CUDF is a time consuming process and since our analysis could be done directly using database tables so we decided to skip python altogether and calculate the weight directly on Omnisci server by using Mapdql.
+The data uploads takes about 10-12 minutes for every 2 billion which is same as R but the trade-off here is the computation speed Omnisci provides over R which is about 2.5 seconds comapred to 8 min in R. Moreover, The data upload is a one time process in Omnisci compared to multiple loadings in R and after the upload in OmniSci the user can test various model parameters and compare different model at an incredibly fast rate.

 ## Procedure